j0617johnny/INDE577_final_report/Supervised_learning/Linear_Regression/README.md

 ## Evaluating Model Performance

-Model performance in linear regression is typically evaluated using metrics such as the coefficient of determination (\(R^2\)), mean squared error (MSE), and root mean squared error (RMSE).
+Model performance in linear regression is typically evaluated using metrics such as the coefficient of determination $R^2$, mean squared error (MSE), and root mean squared error (RMSE).
 These metrics measure the goodness of fit between the observed and predicted values.

 ## Tuning Hyperparameters in Linear Regression

-Hyperparameters in linear regression include the learning rate (\(\alpha\)) for gradient descent and the regularization parameter (\(\lambda\)) for regularization techniques such as Lasso and Ridge regression.
+Hyperparameters in linear regression include the learning rate (\(\alpha\)) for gradient descent and the regularization parameter $\lambda\$ for regularization techniques such as Lasso and Ridge regression.
 Hyperparameter tuning involves selecting optimal values for these parameters to improve model performance and prevent overfitting.